beni045/gesture_controlled_robot_pet/README.md

 * [ROS Build Package](http://wiki.ros.org/ROS/Tutorials/BuildingPackages)

-Once you have created and built your ROS package you can now copy paste the `scripts` and `launch` folder from `~/gesture_controlled_robot_pet/ROS` to `~/catkin_ws/src/<package_name>/`
+1. Once you have created and built your ROS package you can now copy paste the `scripts` and `launch` folder from `~/gesture_controlled_robot_pet/ROS` to `~/catkin_ws/src/<package_name>/`

-Here we used robot_pet as our package_name.
+2. Here we used robot_pet as our package_name.
    Once all the scripts and launch files are copied into the catkin_ws we need to make the files executable and as such do `chmod +x <file name>` for all the files that have been copied.
 Before running the ROS project ensure that the presenter server script is running and the Raspberry PI script is running.

 Activate the environment you just created.
 Install the dependencies listed in the `requirements.txt`.
 And lastly run:

 `cd ~/catkin_ws`

+`source ./devel/setup.bash`

 `catkin_make` to build the nodes.

 ### Raspberry Pi Setup